ukrishnas/LPSharp/CLP/README.md

 standalone and library code.
 Like OR-Tools, it implements a different ClpInterface that encapsulates the solver functions and types that we need, generates C# wrappers using SWIG, and packages them using the CMake build system generator.
-The advantage of CoinWrap approach is it allows us to use the full feature set of Clp but packaged in a more easy to use way that suits our needs.
+The advantage of CoinWrap is it allows us to use the full feature set of Clp but packaged in a more easy to use way that suits our needs.
 It will be easier for us to maintain once developed.

-This work is under development.
-The result of this work will be dotnet and native nuget packages that can be linked with C# projects.
+Building CoinWrap will generate dotnet and native nuget packages that can be linked with C# projects.

 A few miscellaneous points on CoinWrap:

+  - This work is under development.
   - CoinWrap coding style follows the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).
   - Build using CMake.
 Do `cmake -S . -B build` to generate the build system,